code-423n4/2023-05-ambire/README.md

 There is no code upgradability and no ownership (`onlyOwner`) or pausability, to ensure immutability.
 For easier readability, there are no modifiers, while keeping the code DRY.

-Storage usage is cut down to the minimum: when bigger data structures need to be saved, we take advantage of the cheap calldata and always pass them in, verifying the hash against a storage slot in the process, for example `QuickAccManager` uses this for quick accounts.
+Storage usage is cut down to the minimum: when bigger data structures need to be saved, we take advantage of the cheap calldata and always pass them in, verifying the hash against a storage slot in the process.

 ## Smart contract summary